screeps/docs/source/contributed/advanced_grunt.md

 A common frustration amongst new players is that folders are not available by default.
 This can be changed using Grunt.

-To get started install the "grunt-contrib-copy" and "grunt-contrib-clean" plugins.
+To get started install the [grunt-contrib-copy](https://www.npmjs.com/package/grunt-contrib-copy) and [grunt-contrib-clean](https://www.npmjs.com/package/grunt-contrib-clean) plugins.

     npm install grunt-contrib-clean --save-dev
     npm install grunt-contrib-copy --save-dev